-How will I know the Ministry has received my ECE Return?
+How will I know the Ministry has received my Annual ECE Return?

-Once you have submitted your ECE Return a message is displayed on your screen acknowledging that your ECE Return has been submitted to the Ministry.
-You can also download an ECE Return Report to see the data that was sent to the Ministry.
+Once you have submitted your Annual ECE Return through ELI Web or an alternative approved SMS, a message is displayed on your screen acknowledging that your Annual ECE Return has been submitted to the Ministry.
+You can also download an Annual ECE Return Report to see the data that was sent to the Ministry.
 This report will be available the next day in ELI Reports.
 Alternatively, you can check with your SMS provider.

-Does the ECE Return information sent to the Ministry influence funding for my service?
+Does the Annual ECE Return information sent to the Ministry influence funding for my service?

-Why might the Ministry contact me about my ECE Return?
+Why might the Ministry contact me about my Annual ECE Return?

-The Ministry may contact early learning services that have submitted an ECE Return in order to check the data it is complete and accurate.
-This is an important part of the ECE census process; to ensure that the information we use for reporting purposes is reflective of sector activity during the Return week.
+The Ministry may contact early learning services that have submitted an Annual ECE Return in order to check the data it is complete and accurate.
+This is an important part of the Annual ECE Return process; to ensure that the information we use for reporting purposes is reflective of sector activity during the Annual ECE Return week.